 As a general rule, there are no elbow clerkship openings in this Department, as judges retain personal law clerks on a permanent basis.
-Again, however, there are exceptions to this general rule, and candidates should monitor www.nycourts.gov/careers.
+Again, however, there are exceptions to this general rule, and candidates should monitor the New York Court system's career webpage.